Nada Surf’s Matthew Caws on the band’s new album, You Know Who You Are

-In my continued excavation of pieces written for hmv.com/ca, here’s my interview with Nada Surf’s Matthew Caws.
-The story was posted for the release of the band’s March 2016 album You Know Who You Are.
+In my continued excavation of pieces written for the late, lamented hmv.com/ca, here’s my interview with Nada Surf’s Matthew Caws.
+The story was posted to coincide with the release of the band’s March 2016 album You Know Who You Are.
 A fine record, maybe one of my favourites of the year, and one I enjoy more every time I hear it.
 I’d also like to note that ‘Happy Kid,’ from the band’s 2002 album Let Go, is one of my all-time favourite indie-rock tracks.
 Top 10.
 Desert island.
-Astute readers will also see that I was able to get in a mention of my favourite band, Guided by Voices.
+I was able to get in a mention of my favourite band, Guided by Voices.

 Not many guitar-rock bands have the opportunity to recover from having a hit song on MTV.

 If that sounds like a bit of a contradiction, then you don’t remember the nineties, when lines were drawn around bands deemed to be “credible” and those who, well, had hits on MTV.

 Nearly 20 years ago, Nada Surf struck gold with “Popular,” a spoken/sung novelty song that even the New York trio would admit wasn’t representative of their sound.
 As a result, the band was too easily dismissed by alterna-world music fans who might otherwise have appreciated their melodic guitar rock.
 But, by the 2002 release of Let Go, their third album, “Popular” had been forgotten and, with their strongest batch of songs yet, Nada Surf found their audience (and vice versa).